ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/configuring_environment.rst

 The ``rc_params`` Object
 ------------------------

-The PIConGPU python package's approach to runtime configuration is inspired by `Matplotlib's rcParams <https://matplotlib.org/stable/users/explain/customizing.html>`__:
+The PIConGPU Python package's approach to runtime configuration is inspired by `Matplotlib's rcParams <https://matplotlib.org/stable/users/explain/customizing.html>`__:
 The code interacts with the runtime configuration via a global instance of a ``dict``-like ``RCParams`` class named ``picongpu.rc_params``.